 - The climate.
 Overall, France has a mild climate with few extremes, but head to the south of France and you can enjoy a wonderful Mediterranean climate, with temperatures rarely dropping below 8°C in winter, and reaching a pleasant 24°C, on average, in July and August.

 Can’t decide on your place in the sun?
 Why not take a look at our ‘Top Ten Reasons to Move to Spain’?
 Or how about considering a move to Italy?

 If you are moving to France, or just going there on holiday, Send My Bag can send your luggage to your destination for you.
 We send boxes, baggage and sporting equipment, such as bikes, skis and golf clubs.
 Find out more on our ‘How it Works’ page.

-If we have persuaded you with our reasons to move to France and you are thinking of a buying a home in France?
-Read our advice on buying a house abroad before you take the plunge.
+If we have persuaded you with our reasons to move to France and you are thinking of a buying a home in France, you should read our advice on buying a house abroad before you take the plunge.

 Day trips from Belfast are a great way to see the rest of Northern Ireland.
 This compact country has been enjoying the benefits of its peace process for many years now, which has put it back on the map for many tourists.
 The first port of call for most is the capital city of Belfast, but there is also plenty to see outside of the city.
 Send My Bag brings you the top five destinations that can all be enjoyed on a day trip from Belfast.